Chart Color Schemes

 Mount Barker Surrounds's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Mount Barker Surrounds residents show relatively positive health outcomes, with common conditions seen across both young and old age groups.
-The area has approximately 52% private health cover (~3,785 people), compared to Greater Adelaide's 55.2%.
+Mount Barker Surrounds residents exhibit relatively positive health outcomes, with common conditions seen across both young and old age groups at a fairly standard level.
+Private health cover rate is approximately 52% of the total population (~3,788 people), slightly higher than the average SA2 area but lower than Greater Adelaide's 55.2%.

-Mental health issues (8.9%) and arthritis (8.3%) are the most common medical conditions.
-Around 68.6% of residents report no medical ailments, similar to Greater Adelaide's 68.5%.
-The area has 19.6% residents aged 65 and over (1,432 people), with seniors performing well in health metrics compared to the general population.
+Mental health issues affect 8.9% of residents, while arthritis impacts 8.3%.
+Around 68.6% declare themselves completely clear of medical ailments, similar to Greater Adelaide's 68.5%.
+The area has 19.6% of residents aged 65 and over (1,433 people).
+Health outcomes among seniors are particularly strong, outperforming the general population in health metrics.

 Frequently Asked Questions - Health